How To Ensure Your Cosmetics Are Not Tested On Animals.

 Can you trust what is written on the packaging, or the sales person at the cosmetic counter ensuring you that a product is cruelty free?
 Sadly no you can’t.

-If you live here in Australia and truly want to buy cosmetics, personal care, household and cleaning products that are not tested on animals, then there is an easy answer to How To Ensure Your Cosmetics Are Not Tested On Animals and that is to always buy only accredited cruelty free products, that are listed by the non-profit organization Choose Cruelty Free.
+If you live here in Australia and truly want to buy cosmetics, personal care, household and cleaning products that are not tested on animals, then there is an easy answer to How To Ensure Your Cosmetics Are Not Tested On Animals and that is to always buy only approved cruelty free products.
+What this means is that brands have sought out independent, 3rd party approval by a not for profit organisation, such as Cruelty Free International and their incredibly stringent Leaping Bunny Programme.

 As you can see from the look I created on the model holding this beautiful shelter rabbit Jordan, you can indeed get a professional beauty look using accredited cruelty fee and also, organic mineral makeup and hair products.

-Choose Cruelty Free accredited companies are companies that have put in the time and effort to go through the process of completing the Choose Cruelty Free accreditation questionnaire, honestly and with complete transparency.
-They then complete the accreditation process by signing a legally binding contract to state their cruelty free commitment.
+Cruelty Free International approved brands are companies that have put in the time and effort to go through the process of completing the incredibly thorough Leaping Bunny Programme with complete transparency.
+They then agree to regular independent audits to ensure no animal testing has slipped into their ingredient suppliers chain.

-The Difference Between Choose Cruelty Free’s List & Other Cruelty Free Lists.
+The Difference Between Cruelty Free Internationals Leaping Bunny Programme and Other Cruelty Free Lists.

-Yes there are other cruelty free shopping guides by other animal welfare organizations like Peta, but Choose Cruelty Free’s accreditation standards are far more stringent and I believe, by far the most comprehensive in the world.
-Be consulting the Choose Cruelty Free List, this is exactly How To Be Sure Your Cosmetics Truly Are Not Being Tested On Animals.
+Yes there are other cruelty free shopping guides by other animal welfare organizations, but Cruelty Free International is considered the gold standard and is far more stringent, and I believe, by far the most comprehensive in the world.
+By consulting the Leaping Bunny Programme List this is exactly How To Be Sure Your Cosmetics Truly Are Not Being Tested On Animals.

 Not All Bunny Logos Are The Same

 Many cosmetics, personal care and cleaning products proudly display a rabbit logo on their packaging.
-This unfortunately is not a sure fire way to ensure that the company is 100% cruelty free.
-Any company can legally whack a rabbit logo onto their products, as there is no law governing this.
-There are also many variants of rabbit logos out there, but there is only one official Choose Cruelty Free rabbit logo and this is pictured left.
+This unfortunately is not a sure-fire way to ensure that the company is 100% cruelty free!

-To ensure products with a rabbit logo are officially accredited by Choose Cruelty Free there is really only one way to check and that is to look the company in question up on the Choose Cruelty Free List.
-If they are not on the list then they have not right to be using the official rabbit logo and you should contact Choose Cruelty Free and let them know that this company is using their logo.
+To ensure products with a rabbit logo are officially accredited by Cruelty Free International or another reputable organisation, you need to look the company in question up on the organization’s own list to see if they are actually listed there.
+If they are not on the list then they have no right to be using that organisations official rabbit logo and you should contact the organisation and let them know about this breach of copyright.

 Not Tested On Animals Labeling Loopholes

 Important – before you read any further please understand I am not trying to black list the below animal welfare organizations in any way.
-I commend them for all they do to help save animals, but I sincerely wish they would take up the same standards of cruelty free accreditation as Choose Cruelty Free do.
-If world wide all the cruelty free lists were of the same stringent standards, then together they could create a loud, strong voice of persuasion to help save even more animals and encourage all cosmetics companies to go 100% cruelty free.
+I commend them for all they do to help save animals, but I sincerely wish they would take up the same standards of cruelty free accreditation as Cruelty Free International does and the former Choose Cruelty Free did.
+If worldwide all the cruelty free lists were of the same stringent standards, then together they could create a loud, strong voice of persuasion to help save even more animals and encourage all cosmetics companies to go 100% cruelty free.

 Making A Conscious Effort To Shop Cruelty Free

-Please help save animals from torturous, cosmetic testing by taking the extra step and effort to shop for cosmetics, personal care and household cleaning products that are accredited and listed with Choose Cruelty Free.
+Please help save animals from torturous, cosmetic testing by taking the extra step and effort to shop for cosmetics, personal care and household cleaning products that are accredited and listed with Cruelty Free International here.

 Before you leave,sign up to LivingSafe and stay informed!
 LivingSafe helping you live healthier & safer.